LGN520/farreach-public/ycsb-implementation.md

 		* Update background in paper
 		* Update design assumptions in paper
 	+ HuanCheng
-		* TODO: Finish twitter trace evaluation
+		* Finish twitter trace evaluation
-			- TODO: Fix issue of zero cache hit rate
+			- Fix issue of zero cache hit rate
-			- TODO: Fix issue of missing iterations + largevalue timeout
+			- Fix issue of missing iterations + largevalue timeout
-			- TODO: Fix issue of incorrect results under automatic script
+			- Fix issue of incorrect results under automatic script
-			- TODO: Fix issue of dynamic array set for upstream backups
+			- Fix issue of dynamic array set for upstream backups
-			- TODO: Fix issue of missing PUTREQ_LARGEVALUE in server1 of farreach
+			- Fix issue of missing PUTREQ_LARGEVALUE in server1 of farreach
-			- TODO: Fix issue of controller.evictserver of netcache
+			- Fix issue of controller.evictserver of netcache
-				+ TODO: Fix issue of failed 8th iteration of netcache
+				+ Fix issue of failed 8th iteration of netcache
 			- Double-check
 				+ Check whether cluster 9 hot ratio is larger than workloada in keydump -> both are around 40%
 					* TODO: Fix issue of incorrect bottleneck idx and get farreach/nocache results of cluster 40